Hamleys: Regent Street

 Hamleys expanded and moved its flagship store in London from No. 200 Regent Street to its current site at Nos.
 188–196, Regent Street, in 1981, which in 1994 was the largest toy shop in the world.

 Hamleys' flagship store has seven floors covering 54000 ft2, all devoted to toys, with different categories of toy on each floor.
 The ground floor is traditionally for stuffed toys (including Steiff), and is decked out with a diverse array of stuffed animals, from regular teddy bears to more exotic plushes such as turtles and dolphins, and enormous life-sized giraffes and elephants.

 Public transit is available via the Oxford Circus underground station.

 Other UK stores

 In 1987 Hamleys' second store opened in York.
 However, it closed less than 12 months later.

-In 1987 Hamleys opened a new store in one of the richest shopping streets in the UK, Northumberland Street, Newcastle upon Tyne.
+In 1987 Hamleys opened a new store in one of the richest shopping streets in the United Kingdom, Northumberland Street, Newcastle upon Tyne.
 Surprisingly, it operated for only 12 months, and closed in 1988.
 It had seemed a "perfect combination" (Hamleys and Northumberland Street), but it did not work out.
-Again, in 1987, Hamleys opened a new store in Milsom Street, in the city of Bath, North East Somerset, and just like the other stores, it also closed within 12 months.
+Then on 15 June 1987, Hamleys opened a new store in Milsom Street, in the city of Bath, Somerset, and just like the other stores, it also closed within 12 months, on 10 June 1988.